 From time to time, we issue long-term debt securities, which we refer to as senior notes.
 Our senior notes issued to date, generally have similar terms other than interest rates, maturity dates and redemption premiums.
-All of our fixed rate senior notes provide that the notes may be redeemed at any time at a price equal to 100% plus accrued interest to the redemption date, and in some cases, a make-whole premium.
-As of September 30, 2017 and December 31, 2016, the aggregate principal amount outstanding of our various long-term debt obligations (excluding current maturities) was \$3,957.6 million and \$4,206.8 million, respectively.
-In October 2017, we issued \$750.0 million aggregate principal amount of 5% Senior Notes due 2028, with net proceeds of \$744.4 million after costs, and redeemed our outstanding 5% Senior Notes due 2018 at face value plus accrued interest through the redemption date.
+As of September 30, 2017 and December 31, 2016, the aggregate principal amount outstanding of our various long-term debt obligations (excluding current maturities) was \$4,392.6 million and \$4,641.8 million, respectively.
+In October 2017, the Partnership issued \$750.0 million aggregate principal amount of 5% Senior Notes due 2028, with net proceeds of \$744.4 million after costs, and redeemed its outstanding 5% Senior Notes due 2018 at face value plus accrued interest through the redemption date.